Seahawks officially announce signing of running back Chris Carson

 Eight days after it was first reported that Carson had agreed to a contract to stay with the team, the Seahawks officially announced it on Saturday.

-The delay might have been in part due to some salary-cap maneuvering necessary as the Seahawks made a bevy of other moves this week, such as the signings of defensive end Carlos Dunlap and Kerry Hyder.
+The delay might have been in part due to some necessary salary-cap maneuvering as the Seahawks made a bevy of other moves this week, including the signings of defensive ends Carlos Dunlap and Kerry Hyder.

 Carson signed what works out to be a two-year deal worth up to $10.425 million, but with a voidable year in 2023 that allows the Seahawks to spread out his $4.5 million bonus over three years.
 That helps drop Carson’s salary cap hit for 2021 to $2.5 million.
-Had he gotten the franchise tag the cap hit would have been $8.65 million for the 2021 season.
+Had he signed the franchise tag, the cap hit would have been $8.65 million for the 2021 season.

-Carson is one of five known contracts on which Seattle has used voidable years, which is essentially just a fake year in the contract there solely to pro-rate the signing bonus.
+Carson is one of five known contracts on which Seattle has used voidable years, which is essentially just a fake year in the contract there solely to prorate the signing bonus.

-Seattle, though, will need to pull out a few more tricks to fit in all of their signings under the cap.
+The Seahawks, though, will need to pull off a few more tricks to fit in all of their signings under the cap.

 The release of Jarran Reed on Friday saved Seattle $8.9 million against the cap.
-But with Reed’s release accounted for, but not the signings of Dunlap, Hyder, defensive tackles Al Woods or offensive linemen Jordan Simmons and Cedric Ogbuehi, the Seahawks were listed with $641,987 in cap space, second-lowest in the NFL.
+With Reed’s release accounted for but not the signings of Dunlap, Hyder, defensive tackle Al Woods or offensive linemen Jordan Simmons and Cedric Ogbuehi, the Seahawks were listed with $641,987 in cap space, second-lowest in the NFL.

 Possible alternatives for creating more cap space include redoing contracts for the likes of offensive lineman Gabe Jackson (who has a $9.6 million cap hit in 2021 and $9.5 in 2022) or other players, or turning base salary into bonus for Russell Wilson and/or Bobby Wagner (though that simply pushes their big cap numbers into future seasons, something the team may not want to do with voidable years already adding to dead cap numbers for future seasons).

-With a few free agency items left on the agenda, such as potentially re-signing veteran linebacker K.J.
+With a few free-agency items left, such as potentially re-signing veteran linebacker K.J.
 Wright, the Seahawks will have to do something.

-As for Carson, his return gives Seattle a deep stable of running backs — five players who all saw action for Seattle last year and were all drafted by Seattle over the last few seasons.
+As for Carson, his return gives Seattle a deep stable of running backs — five players who all saw action for Seattle last year and were all drafted by Seattle over the past few seasons.

 The running back depth chart for now likely looks like this: